oneyanshi/csc521/python-quirk/README.md

 ### Outcome
 The parser should output a parse tree, whose integrity is preserved by using json capabilities.
 This output will become the input for the interpreter.

-Continuing with the same example as above, what should be provided as the parse is the following:
+Continuing with the same example as above, what should be provided as the parse tree is the following:

 ```
 [True, 2,